+81-80-4989-8579

 DANGEROUS DIPLOMACY

-Bureaucracy, Power Politics, and
+Bureaucracy, Power Politics,

-the Role of the UN Secretariat in Rwanda
+and the Role of the UN Secretariat in Rwanda

 The book shows how this confrontation led to a lack of coordination between key UN departments on issues as diverse as reconnaissance, intelligence, and crisis management.

-Yet Dangerous Diplomacy goes beyond these institutional pathologies and identifies the conceptual origins of the Rwanda failure in the gray area that separates peacebuilding and peacekeeping.
+Yet Dangerous Diplomacy goes beyond these pathologies and identifies the conceptual origins of the Rwanda failure in the gray area that separates peacebuilding and peacekeeping.

 Introduction: Bureaucracy, Power, and Tragedy in Rwanda